These tips can help improve your backpacking trip experience.

-Know where you are and where you are headed, and be able to navigate on your own if separated.
+You should always know where you are and where you are headed, and be able to navigate on your own.
 Watch for changing weather, such as building clouds or increasing wind, and avoid exposed terrain when storms are possible.
 Rain alone is manageable, but lightning on exposed terrain is not.
 Address hot spots, chafing, or pack discomfort as soon as you notice them to prevent bigger problems later.
 If you are hiking in a group, stay aware of others.
 Notice how those around you are doing and adjust when needed.
 Speak up if you or someone else is struggling.
 Stay together unless everyone agrees to separate and can navigate independently.

 5. Camp well, sleep well